 The cool mountain air made it ideal for horticulture - Rush himself was known for the apples he grew and exported to Sydney, and there was a large famous nursery (Ferguson's - now gone) near Balaclava for many years.

-Some interesting old buildings from the late C19th remain, including a homestead (now antique shop), dairy (now pottery), and old farm manager's cottage (in grounds of new nursery).
+Some interesting old buildings from the late C19th remain, including a homestead (now antique shop), dairy (now shop), and old farm manager's cottage (now renovated) in grounds of nursery.

 To the left and right, and set back from the road today, are two large industrial areas (engineering and manufacturing).